le717/codetri-webhook/README.md

 ## Operation

-The app operates on on two pieces: Services and Hooks.
+The app operates on two pieces: Services and Hooks.
 Services are Python [dataclasses](https://docs.python.org/3/library/dataclasses.html) that know how to interact with the website they are written for and perform the user-defined commands.
-Hooks are like configuration files.
+Hooks are configuration files.
-They specify a Service to use and provide the information needed to properly repsond to the fired webhook.
+They specify a Service to use and provide the information needed to properly respond to the fired webhook.
 On application start, the created Hooks are enumerated over and an endpoint for each Hook is created.

-So if your app is running on `http://127.0.0.1:5000` and you have a Hook named `sample.json`, a `POST`-only endpoint will be created at `http://127.0.0.1:5000/sample`.
+So, if your app is running at `http://127.0.0.1:5000` and you have a Hook named `sample.json`, a `POST`-only endpoint will be created at `http://127.0.0.1:5000/sample`.
 You then set that url in the appropriate website's webhook configuration.

 Because of this architecture, a Service can be written for practically any website, and there can be any number of Hooks defined that use a single Service,